amateur80lvl/blog/posts/20240810-automatic-memory-management.md

 So let's always pass pointers across context boundaries by reference.
 Namely, references should be used as function arguments.
-However, return values are a bit different thing.
+However, return values is a bit different thing.
 They are ephemeral references, when a pointer is in transit from a callee to the caller.
 I'll explain this below.